-A child cannot be transported on an electric scooter, scooter, work vehicles (vans, trucks), agricultural vehicles (tractor).
+The regulations distinguish safety devices and actions differentiated according to the age of the children.
+A child may not be transported on an electric scooter, on mopeds without a passenger seat, on vehicles used for work (vans, trucks), on agricultural vehicles (tractor).

-On the school bus, he/she must wear seat belts if they are provided.
+On school buses you must wear a seatbelt if the bus is equipped with one.

-On taxis he may only travel in the back seat if accompanied by a person who is 16 years of age or older.
-In a car, you may only travel on the seat if you have reached a height of 150 cm; otherwise you must use the booster seat, but always remain fastened.
+On taxis, he may only travel in the back seat if accompanied by a person aged 16 or over.

+In a car, he may ride directly in the seat if he has reached a height of 150 cm; otherwise he must use the car seat provided for this purpose, but he must always wear a seat belt in all driving situations.